Fire and rescue services

 You can use major credit cards in most places.

 If you visit geysers, take care.
-The hot steam and water may cause injuries.
+The hot steam and water can cause injuries.
 Take extra care on windy days.

 Driving conditions can be hazardous.
 Check guidance from the Icelandic Transport Authority before driving.